syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Shapes.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Shapes/Draw-a-pie-in-an-existing-PDF-document/).

 ### Arc

 You can draw an arc in PDF document by using the [DrawArc](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfGraphics.html#Syncfusion_Pdf_Graphics_PdfGraphics_DrawArc_Syncfusion_Pdf_Graphics_PdfPen_System_Drawing_RectangleF_System_Single_System_Single_) method of [PdfGraphics](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Graphics.PdfGraphics.html).
 The following code snippet explains how to draw an arc in new PDF document.